Abdul-Rafae-Mohammed/StepByStepGuideToSetupPythonAppWithOracleATP/Guide200Using_the_RestService_to_LoadData.md

 ## Required Artifacts

-- Please ensure you completed the guide 100 before you start this lab.
-Refer <a href="./Guide100Create_a_RestService_on_ATP.md" target="_blank">Guide100.md</a>
+- Please ensure you completed the guide 1 before you start this guide .
+Refer <a href="./Guide100Create_a_RestService_on_ATP.md" target="_blank">Guide1.md</a>
 - You have installed Oracle SQL Developer.
 You can download SQL Developer 18.3 [here](https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) and follow the instructions to complete the installation.

 ## Steps

 ### **STEP 1: Download the Python Application**

-- For this lab, you will need an application which we can integrate with the REST Service.
-For the purpose of this lab you can download the application available in the following repository.
+- For this guide , you will need an application which we can integrate with the REST Service.
+For the purpose of this guide  you can download the application avaiguide le in the following repository.
 Click <a href="https://github.com/Abdul-Rafae-Mohammed/TweetStreamingusingPythonintoOracleDBusingORDS.git" target="_blank">here</a> to download a zipfile of the Python Application.
 Unzip it to a directory on your machine.

 You will see:
 - Python Application: **Real_Time_TweetStreaming_using_Rest_Service.py**